Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Experimental Setup

-After generating counter-speech for the datasets, a multi-classification approach was applied to the gold persuasion labels to populate the weakly supervised labels of persuasion modes in the generated counter-speech models.
-This weak labeling approach has been adopted to label the output of the generated text to maintain the annotation cost, especially if the annotation needs to be done for multiple generative model outputs ~\citep{Sen2023-le}.
-More specifically, for persuasion labeling in the conversations, weak supervision modeling of persuasion has been shown effective in previous studies ~\citep{Chen2021-mw}.
-They used a weakly supervised model that utilizes partially labeled data to predict associated persuasive strategies for each sentence.
-Thus, to maintain the cost of annotation, in this study, we experimented with different models: Baseline (SVM), Masked Language Model (BERT), and Instruction-tuning model (Llama-2).
-We train these models to predict the persuasion modes on the gold annotations from the two datasets, closed (multi-turn) and open (single-turn), using the same split of training and testing reported in Appendix C. The result of training the models to predict the persuasion modes and the hyperparameters used for this task were consistent with those employed in the binary classification task (the weak labeling of the generative process has been detailed in Appendix D).
+After generating counterspeech for the datasets, a multi-classification approach was applied to the gold persuasion labels to populate the weakly supervised labels of persuasion modes in the machine-generated counterspeech models.
+This weak labeling approach was adopted to label the output of the generated text to maintain the annotation cost, especially if the annotation needed to be done for multiple generative model outputs ~\citep{Sen2023-le}.
+More specifically, for persuasion labeling in the conversations, weak supervision modeling of persuasion has been shown to be effective in previous studies ~\citep{Chen2021-mw}.
+In their previous study~\citep{Chen2021-mw} used a weakly supervised model that utilizes partially labeled data to predict associated persuasive strategies for each sentence.
+Thus, to maintain the cost of annotation, in this study, we experimented with different models: baseline (SVM), masked language model (BERT), and instruction-tuning model (Llama 2).
+We trained these models to predict the persuasion modes based on the gold annotations from the two datasets using the same split of training and testing reported in Appendix C. The result of training the models to predict the persuasion modes and the hyperparameters used in this task were consistent with those employed in the binary classification task, as further detailed in Appendix D.